Collection Development Policy

 Suggestions for Purchase

 The library strongly encourages input from the Framingham community concerning the collection.
 A suggestion for purchase procedure enables Framingham citizens to request that a particular item or subject be purchased by the library.
 All suggestions for purchase are subject to the same selection criteria as other materials and are not automatically added to the collection.
 It is the library's intent that suggestions for purchase be used to help the library in developing collections which serve the interests and needs of the community.
 Suggestions from the public are welcome.
-Please click here to fill out a Suggest to Purchase Form.
+Please fill out our Recommend an Item for Purchase Form.

 Request for Reconsideration